geovoyagers/wolfcms-site_search/readme.txt

 This search plugin provides the following features:

-- Bbasic search function with boolean support for Wolf CMS
+- Basic search function with boolean support for Wolf CMS
 - Settings page in the admin area
 - Integrated pagination of results page
 - Snippets for results page and search form